goodalexander/goodalexander.github.io/_posts/2023-06-19-cracks-in-the-fishbowl.md

 This love of markets has continued to this day.
 But sadly, my marriage with trading has been ruined by the new mistress of universal consciousness.

-To vastly oversimplify - I do a rigorous good job tracking historical trading strategies and how they perform - both with, and without my own personal judgment (which includes trading journals).
+To vastly oversimplify - I do a rigorous job tracking historical trading strategies and how they perform - both with, and without my own personal judgment (which includes trading journals).
 I have 3 basic systems for my own investing: a set of statistical strategies informed by data and market indicators (quant), a system to summarize what those strategies are saying so I can understand them (context), and my human judgment and accompanying profits.

 Early in 2023 I asked, “Could GPT3 replace various parts of my trading system?”
 The answer appeared to be yes, specifically with generating peer sets and generating new market indicators.
 However GPT 3 could not seem to ingest things like market news, or my own trading journals and make good decisions.
 One night I tried running an ambitious experiment - could I replicate the results of my own judgment with trading journals and market data as an input?